2StepsFr0mHell/playground-tmrm88wq/markdowns/welcome.md

 ## Gameloop puzzles

 Other puzzles contain an "infinite" while loop in the default code.
-It's the game loop.
+It's the "game loop".

-Each iteration of the while loop corresponds to a turn of the game where your code must read input data in stdin and output a response in stdout.
+Each iteration of the while loop corresponds to a turn of the puzzle where your code must read input data in stdin and output a "move" in stdout.

-The game loop is actually not infinite: there is a max number of turns allowed to solve each puzzle.
+The game loop is actually not infinite: there is a maximum number of turns allowed to solve each puzzle.
 Once your program sends the expected output or reached the expected state, the referee program (on CodinGame side) will end the loop.

 It's really important to continue reading all input data on the stdin each turn; else, your program will desynchronize from the referee program.